commanded/commanded/README.md

 # Commanded

-Command handling middleware for Command Query Responsibility Segregation (CQRS) applications in Elixir.
-Use Commanded to build your own applications following the [CQRS/ES](http://cqrs.nu/Faq) architecture.
+Use Commanded to build your own Elixir applications following the [CQRS/ES](http://cqrs.nu/Faq) pattern.

-Provides support for command registration and dispatch; hosting and delegation to aggregate roots; event handling; and long running process managers.
+Provides support for:

+- Command registration and dispatch.
+- Hosting and delegation to aggregate roots.
+- Event handling.
+- Long running process managers.

 Uses [eventstore](https://github.com/slashdotdash/eventstore) for event data persistence to a PostgreSQL database.